eikek/sitebag/README.md

 all tag names and a `cloud` object that is a mapping from a tagname to its usage count (how many entries have this tag).

-To get the tags of one entry, use
+To get the tags of one entry, retrieve the meta data it (see "retrieve a site entry").

-    GET /<account>/<id>/tags

-There is no filter possible.

 #### Binary files